roblanf/raspberrytrap/readme.md

 ## What?

-[Mike Whitehead](https://michaelrwhitehead.wordpress.com/) (mostly) and [me](http://robertlanfear.com/) (a bit) are interested in using camera traps to make observations about pollinators and other things in Australia.
+[Mike Whitehead](https://michaelwhitehead.net/) (mostly) and [me](http://robertlanfear.com/) (a bit) are interested in using camera traps to make observations about pollinators and other things in Australia.
+Initial trials with the camera have successfully shown that a native Australian heath is [both visited by birds, and unable to be visited by honeybees](https://youtu.be/fvPg0uDEknc).
 This repo is an attempt to keep things in order, and keep notes of how to build, set up, and use the camera traps.

 ## Setup